robbfountain/ledmatrix/README.md

 **Important:** You must **reboot** the Raspberry Pi after adding the user to the group for the change to take effect.

 You also need to disable hardware pulsing in the code (see `src/display_manager.py`, set `options.disable_hardware_pulsing = True`).
-This has already been done in the repository if you are up-to-date.
+This may result in a flickerying display

 If configured correctly, you can then run: